At least 40 GPs walk out of meeting on abortion services

 About 300 GPs have said they will provide the service but hundreds more have indicated they will not and have pressured the ICGP to discuss the issue.

+That might be “fair enough” for genetic testing or the morning after pill, according to Dr Maguire.
+“But when this is extended to abortion and the killing of an unborn human, we need much stronger protection than that, and we feel our College should be making that argument for us.”

+As a result, GPs would feel “exposed” after abortion was introduced from January 1st.

-Although the ICGP eventually agreed to hold an egm, there are no motions on the agenda for Sunday’s meeting.
+Weeks of wrangling over procedural issues preceded Sunday’s meeting.
+Although the ICGP eventually agreed to hold an egm, there were no motions on the agenda.
 The group that left the meeting is expected now to seek a second egm at which motions on conscientious objection would be tabled.

-Earlier, Mr Harris said while doctors would continue to have the right to choose not to provide abortion services, this did not mean they could “give women the cold shoulder”.
+Earlier, Minister for Health Simon Harris said while doctors would continue to have the right to opt out if they did not want to provide abortion services, this did not mean they could “give women the cold shoulder”.

-The ICGP says it never advocated for a GP-led abortion service and that only those doctors who wish to provide the service will do so.

-Doctors will “opt-in” to the service and women will access it through a 24-hour helpline which will refer them to GPs providing it, it says.

-The college says it supports the right of all doctors to exercise freedom of conscience in accordance with the Medical Council’s ethical guidelines.

-These allow a doctor to decline to provide a service on conscience grounds but require the doctor to put a patient in contact with another medical professional who will provide it.

-Speaking to Newstalk FM, Mr Harris said: “The law on abortion is changing; the law on conscientious objection is not changing .
+Speaking to Newstalk FM, Mr Harris said GPs were entitled to the right of conscientious objection but added they must refer patients on to colleagues willing to carry out the procedure.
+“The law on abortion is changing; the law on conscientious objection is not changing,” he said.

 “If you are saying to me that a woman who goes to her GP in crisis; looking for help and looking for a service that is legally available in our country and that that woman should be shown the door or given the cold shoulder that is not conscientious objection.